httpJunkie/react-from-scratch/readme.md

 #### Create an Empty Repository on Github

-We need an empty repository on GitHub to push this project to.
+Go to you're GiHub Repository and create a repo named: `space-x-app` to push this project to.
 Let's stage, commit and push to a new repo:

 ```bash
 git add .